Pros and Cons: Weighing the Benefits of Prescription Painkillers

 Shortly after the introduction of these guidelines and the government-led push toward more compassionate treatment for chronic pain sufferers, sales of prescription drugs skyrocketed.
 A study conducted in 2010 reported that retail sales of opioid medications, including methadone, oxycodone, fentanyl, morphine, and codeine increased from 50.7 million grams in 1997 to 165.5 million grams in 2007.
 The study also reported that the average opioid sales between 1997 and 2007 increased from 74 milligrams per person to 369 milligrams; that’s a 402% increase.4 As a drug and alcohol treatment center in Palm Beach, these numbers are extremely concerning.

-Although federal and state government have taken steps to reverse the course of this epidemic, recent national data indicates that little progress is being made.
-Last month the Centers for Disease Control and Prevention reported that the percentage of adults age 20 or over who are abusing prescription painkillers remains high and that between 2011-12, 7% of adults reported use within the past month.
-As officials and prevention advocates continue their efforts, 46 Americans overdose and die each day.
-Last year the CDC reported that physicians wrote nearly 260 million prescriptions, which is enough for every adult in the country.
+Although the federal and state government have taken steps to reverse the course of the opioid epidemic, recent national data indicates that little progress is being made.
+As recent as 2012, the CDC reported that healthcare providers wrote over 259 million opioid prescriptions.5 As officials and prevention advocates continue their efforts, 46 Americans overdose and die each day as a result of opioid abuse.
 Further research will determine the efficacy of law enforcement’s latest prevention efforts.